 After 5 days, the homeowner can put down a rug or clean the floor (but only with a wood-safe cleaner!).

 How can you use Bona Traffic HD Finish on hardwood floors?

 Like Mega One and Mega, Traffic HD is a newer version of Bona’s original Traffic finish.
 It’s 10-15% more durable with a better flow and leveling compared to Traffic.

-Additionally, Traffic HD is GreenGuard Gold Certified, with lower VOCs than the original Traffic finish, and it is also food safe.
+Additionally, Traffic HD is GreenGuard Gold Certified, with lower VOCs than the original Traffic finish.

 Because of the low VOCs and low odor, many homeowners will stay in another part of the house while their floor is being finished.
 This is a great up-sell for contractors – homeowners don’t have the added expense or inconvenience of staying outside of their home.